A 23-day transpacific journey

 Our wonderful dogs, Tank and Lilly Bean

 I cannot recommend this subscription service, TrustedHousesitters, enough.
 It was the perfect solution for our petsitting needs.
-Please comment or email me about this service if you have questions, but look at their website if you have any petsitting needs for upcoming trips.
+Please comment or email me about this service if you have questions, but look at their website for any petsitting needs for upcoming trips.

 Packing

 Packing the right clothes is almost as important as packing light.
-I do not believe we have mastered the minimal packing scenario yet, but we are getting better.
+We have not mastered the minimal packing scenario yet, but we are improving.
 We left home with a large suitcase apiece, each at maximum airline weight, and a backpack each.
 Not very light.

 a 23-day transpacific journey